darrenjaworski/poem-of-the-day/README.md

 ## Requirements

-This extension has no dependencies in order to use this extension.
+This extension has no dependencies.

 ## Extension Settings